 U.S. colonialism has forced Puerto Rico's economy into dependency.
-For Puerto Ricans to exercise their right to independence they must be able to break with the colonial dependency forced on them by the U.S.; otherwise independence would be a sham.
+In order for Puerto Ricans to exercise their right to independence it must be able to break with the colonial dependency which the U.S. has forced on them, otherwise independence would be a sham.
 We support the full transfer of all powers to the Puerto Rican nation and monetary compensation with no strings attached to Puerto Rico to make up for the super-exploitation of Puerto Ricans and for colonial oppression.
 Usage of those funds is to be wholly decided by Puerto Ricans so that Puerto Rico can develop freely.